flextype/flextype.org/site/pages/documentation/content/markdown/index.md

 ---
 title: Markdown
-description: Documentation for Fansoro Developers and Fansoro Users.
+description: Documentation for Flextype Developers and Flextype Users.
-template: index
+template: documentation
 ---

 Markdown is a way to style text on the web.
 You control the display of the document; formatting words as bold or italic, adding images. etc... with specific symbols like ```#``` or ```*```